[Back]Composing Dance Tunes

 Some painters say that they always slap some paint on a new canvas straight away, rather than looking at a blank canvas and panicking because they have no idea where to start.
 It's just as bad writing a short story, or an article — or a tune.
 Where do you start?

 If you just have a vague feeling of “I'd like to write a tune” (or paint a picture, or build a house, or whatever) it probably won't happen.
 You need to get specific.
 I want to write a bouncy Irish-type jig.
 I want to write a stately Playford-type reel.
-I want to write a tune for this specific dance.
+I want to write a tune for this dance.

 But there's an exception to this: when you're sitting at the piano, your fingers wandering idly over the noisy keys… and you think “That sounds good”!
 Always have pencil and manuscript paper handy, and write it down — it doesn't matter how much of a scribble it is, so long as you can read it.
 It's very difficult to strike a balance between writing down what you've just played and composing the next bit; many's the time I've composed the next bit and then found I had forgotten the first bit.
 Try not to be too critical: this is brainstorming, where first you get down all the ideas that might be floating around in your head.
 Later you can fit them together, improve some, discard others.
 Incidentally, I use manuscript paper which already has a treble clef and eight bars on each line — it saves time and makes it easier to jump from line to line when I have several possibilities at some points.
+You can print it out here — just click Print (PDF) and print it from your PDF viewer.

 Whichever of these two approaches you adopt, you will know what style you're working with.
 It might help to start with an existing tune in a similar style.
 You can copy elements of it — that's how you make sure it's within a particular style — but don't follow it too closely — that's called plagiarism!
 Don't suddenly switch styles in the middle of the tune — if it's a traditional-sounding tune and you suddenly throw in a couple of weird chords it will make people (including the musicians playing it) uncomfortable.
 Try lots of ideas.
 I will often play over a short phrase of music twenty times, making slight changes, until (maybe) I'm satisfied with it.